willrockies/ecommerce-app-frontend-client/README.md

  - Angular router will load a component when route is activated
  - RouterOutler
  - Module architecture of our app encourages lazy loading

+# Error Handling

+  - Error handling in Angular
+  - Http interceptors
+  - Adding toast notifications
+  - troubleshooting tips

+  ## Goal:
+   To handle errors we receive from the API centrally and handled by the HTTP interceptor.

+   To undestand how to troubleshoot API Errors